genomic-medicine-sweden/Twist_Solid/docs/dna_alignment.md

 # Alignment
 See the [alignment hydra-genetics module](https://alignment.readthedocs.io/en/latest/) documentation for more details on the softwares.

-**Result files**
+Default hydra-genetics settings/resources are used if no configuration is specfied.

+## Pipeline output files:

 * `bam_dna/{sample}_{type}.bam`
 * `bam_dna/{sample}_{type}.bam.bai`

 ## Alignment with BWA-mem
-Alignment of fastq files into bam files is performed by **[bwa-mem](https://github.com/lh3/bwa)** v0.7.17.
-The non-merged fastq files are aligned to speed up alignment and make it possible to analyze qc for lanes separately.
+Alignment of fastq files into bam files is performed by **[bwa-mem](https://github.com/lh3/bwa)** v0.7.17 using the non-merged trimmed fastq files.
+This make it possible to speed up alignent by utlizing parallization and also make it possible to analyze qc for lanes separately.
 Bamfile are then directly sorted by **[samtools sort](http://www.htslib.org/doc/samtools-sort.html)** v1.15.

-**References**

-* bwa reference genome indexes

-**Read groups**
+### Read groups
 Bam file read groups are set according to sequencing information in the `units.tsv` file.
-The @RG read tag is set using the following options:
+The @RG read tag is set using the following options defined in the hydra-genetics bwa rule:
 ```
 -R '@RG\tID:{ID}\tSM:{SM}\tPL:{PL}\tPU:{PU}\tLB:{LB}' -v 1
 ```